Frequently Asked Questions

 No. This credit won't expire.
 You can do this at any point in your Bowdoin career.

-Does this apply to the AP English language exam as well?
+Does this apply to the AP English Language and Compostion exam as well?

-No. It only applies to the literature exam.
+No. It only applies to the English Literature and Composition exam.

 Does my AP score allow me to "place out" of English pre-requisites?

-No. All students must fulfill the prerequisite of a first-year seminar or 100-level course in the English Department in order to take more advanced courses in the department.
+No. All students must fulfill the prerequisite of a first-year seminar or intoductory level course in the English Department in order to take more advanced courses in the department.

 (Top of Page)